 - a.
 Open and remove the spit hood - b.
-Place the spit hood over the head of the person with the mesh fabric positioned just below the eyes to allow the person to see. - c.
+Place the spit hood over the head of the person with the mesh fabric positioned justbelow the eyes to allow the person to see. - c.
 For the best fit, place the center elastic under the nose and over the ears.
-For better protection, the elastic may be placed above the nostrils. - d.
+For betterprotection, the elastic may be placed above the nostrils. - d.
 Carefully push the plastic Secure-Lock Tab down toward the top of the head while holding the top of the mesh fabric.
-This should take the slack out of the top and help secure the spit hood in position. - i. \\ DO NOT push so tightly as to be uncomfortable or impair the vision of the wearer. - e.
-See manufacturer instructions included in packaging for visual representation of procedure for use. - f.
-Patient should be transported in either left or right lateral position. - g.
-CONTINUOUSLY monitor patient's airway, respiratory status, and pulse oximetry. - h.
+This should take the slack out of the top and helpsecure the spit hood in position. - i.
+DO NOT push so tightly as to be uncomfortable or impair the vision of thewearer. - 4.
+See manufacturer instructions included in packaging for visual representation of procedure for use. - 5.
+Patient should be transported in either left or right lateral position. - 6.
+CONTINUOUSLY monitor patient's airway, respiratory status, and pulse oximetry. - 7.
 IMMEDIATELY remove surgical mask, oxygen mask, or spit hood if any question of airway patency or potential compromise.

-SUPRAGLOTTIC AIRWAY - KING LT-D/LTS-D
+Supraglottic Airway - King LT-D/LTS-D

-General Scope: Procedure for placement of King LT-D/LTS-D
+General Scope: Procedure for placement of King LT-D/LTS-D.

 - 1. Spinal precautions as needed - 2.
 Select proper King Airway Device size (See table below) - 3.
 Test cuff inflation (with volume as listed on table) and remove air prior to insertion - 4.
-Apply water-based lubricant to be eled distal tip and posterior tube (avoid vent openings) - 5.
+Apply water-based lubricant to beveled distal tip and posterior tube (avoid vent openings) - 5.
 Position head as able - a.
 "Sniffing position" is ideal but neutral position is acceptable - 6.
 Open mouth and apply chin lift (unless suspected c-spine injury) - 7.
 Insert King Airway Device rotated laterally 45-90° - 8.
 Introduce tip into mouth and advance behind base of tongue - 9.
 As tube passes tongue rotate back to midline - 10.
 Advance until base of connector is aligned with teeth or gums - 11.
 Inflate cuff with manufacturer recommended volume of air - 12.
-Confirm proper position with auscultation and waveform capnography - 13.
-If unable to ventilate patient, gently and slowly pull back on King Airway Device until proper position is confirmed. - 14.
+Confirm proper position with auscultation and ETCO2 detection device - 13.
+If unable to ventilate patient, gently and slowly pull back on King Airway Device untilproper position is confirmed. - 14.
 Upon verification of placement, secure using commercial device or tape - 15.
 Reassess as needed - 16.
 Suction as needed - 17.
 For King LTS-D, decompress stomach as needed - a.
 Gastric access lumen allows insertion of up to a 18Fr gastric tube - b.
 Measure gastric tube from nose to earlobe to xiphoid process - c.
 Lubricate gastric tube prior to insertion - d.
 Advance gastric tube total distance noted in step b - e.
 Use least amount of suction that effectively decompresses the stomach

-SUPRAGLOTTIC AIRWAY - I-GEL
+Supraglottic Airway - I-Gel